JunHyungKang/JunHyungKang.github.io/_posts/WIP_2019-12-22-MuZero.md

 ---
-title:  "Mastering Atari, Go, Chess and Shogi by Planning with a Learned Model(1)"
+title:  "Mastering Atari, Go, Chess and Shogi by Planning with a Learned Model"
 excerpt: "Muzero by Deepmind"
 toc: true
 toc_sticky: true